-If a Manufacturer specific DTC was retrieved, and the manufacturer selected for the code was not Chrysler, Jeep, Ford, Mazda, General Motors, Isuzu, Honda, Acura, Toyota or Lexus the "enhanced" mode is bypassed, and the OBD2 DTC screen shows the first code retrieved.
+If a Manufacturer specific DTC was retrieved, and the manufacturer selected for the code was not Chrysler, Jeep, Ford, Mazda, General Motors, Isuzu, Honda, Acura, Toyota or Lexus, the message "This vehicle does not support Enhanced communication" displays.
+Press the LD/M button to return to the Enhanced Menu.
 Enhanced data is not available for your vehicle.